lyuhiroyama/rails-private-events/README.md

 # warm-up

-## Data architecture: A site for pet-sitting (watching someone's pet while they're gone).
+### A site for pet-sitting (watching someone's pet while they're gone).
 People can babysit for multiple pets and pets can have multiple pet sitters.

 (Table: **pet_sitters**)